Bontebok National Park: Trails

+Birding

-The Park is a good location for birding, with over 200 species recorded.
-Large species commonly see here are the Denham's (Stanley's) Bustard, Blue Crane, Spur-winged Goose and Secretary Bird.
-Other noteworthy species are Malachite and Southern Double-Collared Sunbird, Fiscal Flycatcher, Klaas's Cuckoo, Acacia Pied Barbet, Red-faced Mousebird and Pearl-breasted Swallow.
+The park is a good location for birding, with over 200 species recorded.
+Large species commonly see here are the Denham's bustard, blue crane, spur-winged goose and secretarybird.
+Other noteworthy species are malachite and southern double-collared sunbird, fiscal flycatcher, Klaas's cuckoo, acacia pied barbet, red-faced mousebird and pearl-breasted swallow.

 Day visitors can access all areas of the park except for the Lang Elsies Kraal Rest Camp.
 However, a dedicated picnic area at Die Stroom has ablutions, braai (barbecue) facilities, a children's play area, and access to the river to swim, fish or kayak.

-Accommodation in the Park
+Accommodation in the park

 All accommodation is located at the Lang Elsie's Kraal Rest Camp, on the banks of the Breede River.
-Fourteen one- and two- bedroom wooden cottages are complemented by multiple camping stands, available with or without electricity points.
+Fourteen one- and two-bedroom wooden cottages are complemented by multiple camping stands, available with or without electricity points.
 Stands suitable for caravans are also available.
 All accommodation booking is through SANParks.